Code-Institute-Submissions/ShoeShine/README.md

 ## UX

-  The website is designed to be sleek, but also informational so the consumer can complete achieve what they need.
+The projects aim is to give the user all the information need about ShoeShine, so they can decide if it is what they need.

+#### Project Goals

+- Tell the user all useful information about the company
+- Show the user examples (before and after)
+- Get the user to fill out the form

 #### Owner Stories